demisto/content/Packs/CiscoSMA/Integrations/CiscoSMA/CiscoSMA_description.md

 ## Time Zone
 The time zone should be configured to GMT +00:00.

-- In time zone configuration settings set the following:
+- In time zone configuration settings, set the following:
     - Region: GMT offset
     - Country: GMT
     - Time zone: GMT (GMT)